 Note: If the layers are vertically offset by 20 km, right-click each layer in the layer list and click Set Layer CRS.
 Then set the CRS to EPSG:3857.
 Even though you projected all these layers to EPSG:3857 using OGR, sometimes QGIS needs you to tell it to use its definition for EPSG:3857.

 - Style the city limits as a very light gray fill with no outline.

 - Style the roads as a slightly darker gray, using a thin line (the default width is fine).
 You should have something like this:

-- In the layer list, double-click the roads layer to display the Style tab of the Layer Properties dialog box.
-In QGIS 3, you'll need to double-click the roads layer and choose the Symbology tab.
+- In the layer list, double-click the roads layerand choose the Symbology tab.

-- Click Style > Save Style > SLD File and save it anywhere as grayroads.sld.
+- At the bottom left, select Style > Save Style..., then select the "As SLD style file" option and save it anywhere as grayroads.sld.

 - Go back to the GeoServer Web Admin page and click Styles in the left-hand menu.